brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 due to the shape of the “Kaibab Upwarp” that long ago lifted both rims towards the sky.
 But in his mind,
-he only pushed the North Rim itself up by a thousand feet, leaving the strata — like the Tapeats, for example — still completely level.
+he had only pushed the North Rim itself up by a thousand feet, leaving the strata — like the Tapeats, for example — still completely level.